lowRISC/opentitan/doc/rm/asm_coding_style.md

 - `tail sym`, for a far non-returnable jump (i.e., a non-unwinding tail-call).
 - `call sym`, for a far returnable jump (i.e., function calls).

-Far jumps are implemented in the assembler by emiting `auipc` instructions as necessary (since the jump-and-link instruction takes only a small immediate).
+Far jumps are implemented in the assembler by emitting `auipc` instructions as necessary (since the jump-and-link instruction takes only a small immediate).
 Jumps into C should always be treated as far jumps, and as such use the `call` instruction, unless the C function is marked `noreturn`, in which case `tail` can be used.

 Example: